 PROJECT DEVELOPMENT Manager

 Wisewood Energy's work is in the sweet spot of Meagan’s specialties — where social, ecological, and economic interests meet.
 With a diverse history across the industry, Meagan has a background in public forest collaboratives, industrial agroforestry, non-industrial private forest management, and the social sciences.
-Meagan leads projects through the preliminary engineering stage of development, ensuring client objectives are incorporated throughout the design process, identifying local and regional wood fuel supplies, fostering regional partnerships, and supporting policy work.
+Meagan leads projects from sales generation through the preliminary engineering stage of development, ensuring client objectives are incorporated throughout the design process; she also regularly collaborates with partner organizations in the region to support market development, and helps to keep Wisewood’s gears running smoothly on the operations side.
 Meagan holds a master’s degree in forest ecosystems and society from Oregon State University and a bachelor’s degree in environmental studies from Lewis & Clark College in Portland, Oregon.
-Outside the office, you can find Meagan volunteering on the Board of the Build Local Alliance or enjoying her tiny house in the country.
+Outside the office, you can find Meagan with her husband in the midst of a land or home project at their slightly-more-than-tiny house in the country.